-Solitary pursuits like video gaming, watching television, and internet surfing are a warning sign when they bring no pleasure and take up so much time there is no space left for friends, family, or other activities.
-Although work is necessary for most of us, burying yourself in excessive amounts of workby choice can also be a sign you are depressed.
+Solitary pursuits like video gaming, watching television, and internet surfing are a warning sign when they bring no pleasure.
+And when they take up so much time there is no space left for friends, family, or other activities.
+Although work is necessary for most of us, burying yourself in excessive amounts of work by choice can also be a sign you are depressed.

 Depression seldom has just one cause but is more often than not a domino effect.
 Sometimes it can be hard to tell what came first, the depression or the trigger.
 For example, erectile dysfunction can both cause and be caused by depression.

 Timing also plays a role with depression, with events you might have handled easily at one time overwhelming you at another when other things are going wrong for you.

 Common causes of depression in men include but are not limited to:

 Depression can be a symptom of numerous ailments, so make sure your medical records are up to date.
 Even if nothing is specifically wrong, men seem to be more susceptible than women to certain aging issues, such as the decline of physical strength or diminished sexual desire.

 If your life has become too sedentary, this too can encourage low moods.
 Work with your doctor to develop an exercise routine, or take up a hobby that gets you moving.
 Even simple walking will boost your mood and improve your physical stamina.

 Men who had traumatic childhoods such as growing up in an alcoholic home, suffering physical or sexual abuse, or being constantly criticised and denigrated often suppress their feelings at the time but are haunted by them for years to come.
 If this happened to you, a therapist can help you identify, process and resolve the past, leaving you free to live the healthy and productive life you deserve.
 Being around others and forming positive social bonds can also help.